-This web page describes how several important Information Age Technologies can be very useful and helpful to enrich your life greatly and to make your sightseeing driving tour (自駕觀光旅遊) much more enjoyable, safe, with more freedom, more flexibility and less stressful.
+This web page describes how several important Information Age Technologies can be very useful and helpful to enrich your life greatly and to make your sightseeing self-driving tour (自駕觀光旅遊) much more enjoyable, safe, with more freedom, more flexibility and less stressful.
+Google Maps based GPS navigator coupled with Google Contacts List to store the names and location addresses of all Points of Interest (POIs) make it very easy to cover many POIs in a 2-week sightseeing self-driving tour covering many thousand miles in several states.
 The technologies include smartphone, tablet, smarter GPS navigator in smartphone, smarter car with new EyeSight safety system, BlueTooth wireless communication feature in smarter car, in smartphone, and in tablet, new stereo sound system with more advanced technologies providing much greater capacity for huge number of music files, and smarter cloud storage system with auto sync.
 The great benefits and how to use such technologies to enrich your life are described in details in the following.

 1. My Typical 2-Week Sightseeing Trip: